Meet our academic staff

 Dr Stacey's expertise lies in managing games development and designing positive environments for creativity and cancer care.
 His current research focuses on emotion in information systems.

-Vidya’s research investigates the relation between corporate governance (ownership structure in particular) and strategic management in emerging market firms.
+Vidya is Programme Lead for MSc International Business.
+Her research investigates the relation between corporate governance and strategic management in emerging market firms.

 Dr Sykora is a multidisciplinary scholar at the frontier of computational social media research and sentiment analysis.